mikedilulo/Fantasy-Futbol/readme.md

 <img class="img-responsive" src="https://images.unsplash.com/photo-1486286701208-1d58e9338013?ixlib=rb-1.2.1&auto=format&fit=crop&w=920&q=80">

-Fantasy Football is an application for managing the creation of conferences, divisions, teams, players.
-You can keep track of scores week to week based off player's performances.
-If you do well enough you will head into the playoffs, for a change to win it all.
-The application is a way to keep the football fever year round instead of just during the regular season.
+Fantasy Futbol is an application for managing the creation of leagues, divisions, teams, and even players.
+This application is a Do it yourself app, create your own leagues, simulate your own games, simulate your own playoff games.
+This is the perfect application to keep the soccer fever alive during the year, and not just during the season.

 ## Some Application Features